aclarke211/renamer/to-do/to-do.md

 # To-Do [Renamer]

-## Packages to Install

 ## Steps

-- Set max numberof files to be processed at 200.
+- Set max numberof files to be processed at **150**.

+- Confirm option when clicking **revert button**

 - Style.

 ## Nice to Have

+- Small Icon for multi files container, when hovered show **help tool-top** to identify how to copy files in from Excel.

+- Refactor server method to take a **payload object** which can contain multiple types of data.

 - Generate video thumbnail (.gif) for found files.

   - Thumbnails will be stored in a directory within the app.
   - This directory will need to be cleaned on each run to remove old/unneeded thumbnails.

-- Small Icon for multi files container, when hovered show help tool-top to identify how to copy files in from Excel.

 ## Bugs